Forestry & Wildlife

 Keep lawns adjacent to flower gardens mowed to a short height to discourage voles from moving into gardens to feed.
 Also minimize the amount of mulch in flower gardens and turn the mulch frequently to deter them from establishing tunnel systems.
 Clear back mulch rings or mounds a minimum of 3 feet from the base of trees.
 In agricultural settings, tilling the soil destroys the tunnel systems.
 This helps to reduce vole populations and subsequent damage.

 Snakes, hawks, owls, and other predators feed on voles if afforded the opportunity.
 Voles have extremely high reproductive potentials, however, so it is doubtful that predators alone could prevent damage.
-There are no toxicants currently registered for control of voles in Alabama.
-Fumigants are generally ineffective due to the expansive tunnel system associated with vole activity.

 Even though moles may be beneficial in controlling lawn insects, many people find them destructive to landscaping and want them removed.
 Trapping and biological control are the two most promising methods of managing mole damage.